 St Nicholas’s Companions

 There are many, and what you grew up with depends on where your family is from in Germany.
+It’s also related to what stories your grandparents knew.
+Like Potato Salad recipes… St Nicholas’s Companions are regional.

 Krampus

-Krampus travels with St Nicholas, but also alone, wearing a cowbell to warn people of his approach, and chains to suggest that he is bound with the devil.
-Most images show him holding a bag and some birch branches… these are meant for “bad” children, who will be given the switch, or carried off to the Underworld.
+Krampus travels with St Nicholas, but also alone, wearing a cowbell to warn people of his approach and chains to suggest that he is bound with the devil.
+Most images show him holding a bag and some birch branches… these are meant for “bad” children, who will be given the switch or carried off to the Underworld.

 Learn more about Krampus Here–> Krampus in German Folklore